 A Visit to an Elephant Orphanage

-After a 60-mile drive that indeed took almost 4 hours in traffic and on mountain roads, our first stop for the day was the Pinnawala Elephant Orphanage.
+After a 60-mile drive that indeed takes almost 4 hours in traffic and on mountain roads, our first stop for the day is the Pinnawala Elephant Orphanage.

-Since today is Sri Lanka’s national independence holiday, tons of local families were out and about enjoying the day.
-It was so much fun to watch the baby elephants play in the water and we spent quite a while just taking it all in.
+Since today is Sri Lanka’s national independence holiday, tons of local families are out and about enjoying the day.
+It was so much fun to watch the baby elephants play in the water and we spend quite a while just taking it all in.

 Tea is Sri Lanka’s primary export and much of the local economy centers around it.
-I’d never seen tea made from earth to tea cup before so it was actually pretty interesting.
-We even got to sample some of the tea at the end of our tour.
+I’ve never seen tea made from earth to tea cup before so it’s actually a pretty interesting stop.
+We even get to sample some of the tea at the end of our tour.

-Next, we visited the Royal Botanical Gardens.
-The grounds of the botanical gardens were pristinely landscaped and quite beautiful.
-There was an elaborate orchid house with orchid varieties I’d never seen before and a restaurant where we stopped for lunch.
+The grounds of the botanical gardens are pristinely landscaped and quite beautiful.
+There is an elaborate orchid house with orchid varieties I’ve never seen before and a restaurant where we decide to stop for lunch.